This article has been updated since its initial publication on 13 June.

 Matt Hancock – 20 votes after the first round

-Just last week, the health secretary gave a foreign policy speech at the Policy Exchange, announcing measures he would introduce as Prime Minister, including a commitment to tackling cyber-attacks.
+The health secretary recently gave a foreign policy speech at the Policy Exchange, announcing measures he would introduce as Prime Minister, including a commitment to tackling cyber-attacks.
 Hancock also used the speech to say that he would also “uphold the longstanding principle of spending 0.7% of GDP [sic] on international development.”
 He currently has 20 votes amongst MPs.

 We will be keeping a close eye on these contenders and will update this piece with their positions on international development as they are announced.
 To get our updates, follow @bondngo on Twitter or subscribe to our newsletter.